apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘The Apprentice’ Producers Explain Why They Need a Kickstarter Campaign**
+**Feds Indict Musician on Landmark Massive Streaming Fraud Charges**

-You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-features/the-apprentice-movie-kickstarter-1235991544/).
+You can read more about it [here](http://www.rollingstone.com/music/music-news/feds-arrest-musician-on-massive-streaming-fraud-claims-1235095009/).

 ## Requirements
 - Python 3.8